thesassway/thesassway.com/source/advanced/building-a-sorting-function-in-pure-sass.html.markdown

 The `str-compare()` function returns `true` if `$string-a` goes before `$string-b` and `false` if it does not.

 ## Swapping two values

-For the sake of our example, I'm going to implement the sorting function using the [Buble Sort](http://en.wikipedia.org/wiki/Bubble_sort) algorithm because it's easy to understand.
-(In SassyLists, I've chosen to use [Quicksort](http://en.wikipedia.org/wiki/Quicksort) because it's generally faster.)
+For the sake of our example, I'm going to implement the sorting function using the [Bubble Sort](http://en.wikipedia.org/wiki/Bubble_sort) algorithm because it's easy to understand (for SassyLists I've chosen [Quicksort](http://en.wikipedia.org/wiki/Quicksort) which is generally faster).

 Since bubble sort relies on swapping two values in a list we need one more function to make this easy for us: